Uniquely optimal codes of low complexity are symmetric: Examples and partial results

 \begin{proof} Since the isometry group of a metric tree is finite, (i) implies that the optimal code of minimum distance $\delta$ exhibits no rattle.
 As such, this code necessarily contains all leaves, so we may start building the code from these leaf vertices and iteratively add points of distance $\delta$ until reaching a junction at each leaf edge.
 Next, consider the tree $M_1$ obtained by deleting leaf edges from $M_0:=M$.
 Then the code locations on the leaf edges of $M_1$ are determined by the code locations on the leaf edges of $M_0$.
 Repeat with $M_2$, etc. The code is completely determined in this way, and so we conclude (ii).
 The converse (ii)$\Rightarrow$(i) is immediate.

 Next, supposing (ii) holds, we build functions $f$ and $g$ as described in (iii).
+We will use throughout this argument the fact that $C$ has no rattle.
 Given the optimal code $C$ of minimum distance $\delta$, then for each $u\in J$, select an edge $e$ in $M$ incident to $u$ for which there exists $x\in C\cap e$ such that $d(x,u)\leq \delta/2$; in the case where $u\in C$, select $e$ incident to $u$ arbitrarily.
 Traveling away from $u$ along $e$, we find a member of $C$ after every $\delta$ units of distance.
 When we arrive at a junction, there must be another edge leaving the junction that has a member of $C$ that is $\delta$ away from our sequence.
 We continue in this way until reaching a leaf $v\in L$ and we put $f(u):=v$.
 For each of the other edges incident to $u$, we can follow the same process to identify $\operatorname{deg}(u)-1$ other leaves, which we combine with $f(u)$ to produce $g(u)$.
 Note that by construction, $(f,g)$ satisfies (a)--(c).
 For what follows, it is convenient to think of any $u\in C\cap J$ as residing in the edge emanating from $u$ towards $f(u)$ and not on any other edge incident to $u$.
-Then (d) follows from the fact that the closest member of $C$ to $u$ that resides in the path from $u$ to $f(u)$ is exactly $\delta$ away from each of the closest members of $C$ to $u$ that resides in the path from $u$ to any $v\in g(u)\setminus\{f(u)\}$.
-Furthermore, since any two of these latter closest members $w,w'\in C$ must satisfy the constraint $d(w,w')\geq\delta$, it follows that (e) necessarily holds.
+If $\eps$ is the distance from $u$ to the closest member of $C$ to $u$ that resides in the path from $u$ to $f(u)$, then $\delta - \eps$ is the distance from $u$ to each of the closest members of $C$ to $u$ that resides in the path from $u$ to any $v\in g(u)\setminus\{f(u)\}$.
+Then (d) follows from the fact that $d(u,f(u))+d(u,v)$ is $\eps$ + $\delta -\eps$ plus an integer number of $\delta$ ``steps.''
+Furthermore, since any two of these closest members $w,w'\in C$ to $u$ along these paths must satisfy the constraint $d(w,w')\geq\delta$, it follows that (e) necessarily holds.

 Now suppose (iii) holds.
 Then (a), (c), and (d) together ensure that for every $u\in J$, one may place members of $C$ uniformly along the path from $f(u)$ to each $v\in g(u)\setminus\{f(u)\}$.
 For each $v\in L$, it holds that $v\in g(u)$, where $u\in J$ is the neighbor of $v$.
 As such, this determines all members of $C$ along edges emanating from leaves.
 Furthermore, (b) and (c) together ensure that this determines all members of $C$ along edges emanating from junctions.
 Overall, $C$ is completely determined, and (e) ensures that no two points are closer than $\delta$ apart.
 We may therefore conclude (ii).